Abelink23/pyIACOB/README.md

   including the radial velocity correction or the cosmetic defects and cosmic rays removal.

 - spec_classifier.py allows the user to obtain the spectral type and luminosity class from a IACOB spectrum following the models developed in J. E. Gonzalez et al. (2026).
+It must be executed from the terminal as: > python spec_classifier.py (instructions will show).

 - models.py contains functions to retrieve either evolutionary tracks or isochrones from different libraries (MIST, Bonn, Geneva...).